josephtaylor/sketch-mapper/README.md

 ## Usage in Code
 This section is about how to use the library in your processing sketches.
 #### Creating sketches
 This library provides a `Sketch` interface and `AbstractSketch` base implementation that are to be extended to create skeches.
-This is a base template for a `TestSketch` the draws an ellipse in the middle of the screen:
+This is a base template for a `TestSketch` that draws an ellipse in the middle of the screen:
 ```
 public class TestSketch extends AbstractSketch {